khadija267/Draw-a-Curve/README.md

 ## Feed Forward Equation
 We will use the logistic activation function
 ## Back-Propagation
-Calculate the jacobian of cost function c with respect to weights and biases.
+Calculate the jacobian of cost function c (average function ) with respect to weights and biases in each layer.